 This year summit has been arranged by prominent gallery designers from Switzerland.
 One of the features of this environment friendly arrangement is plastic-free decoration.
 Plastics were used nowhere, not even in the sitting areas.
 Environmental paper, bamboo, cane and wood have been used.Even there was no air condition used in the exhibition.
 Samdani foundation believes to prevent global environmental catastrophe, all should exclude plastic products from their own space and should aware people by taking necessary steps.

-Ministry of Cultural Affairs is supporting for organising the fifth edition while Department of Information and Communication Technology and Bangladesh Shilpakala Academy also extended their support.
+Ministry of Culture affairs is supporting for organising the fifth edition while Department of Information and Communication Technology and Bangladesh Shilpakala Academy also extended their support.
 Title sponsor of the summit is Golden Harvest.